Keynesian economics: The critique of the theory of comparative advantage

 In the post-crisis situation of 1929, Keynes judged the assumptions of the free trade model unrealistic.
-He criticised, for example, the neoclassical assumption of wage adjustment.
+He criticized, for example, the neoclassical assumption of wage adjustment.

-As early as 1930, in a note to the Economic Advisory Council, he doubted the intensity of the gain from specialisation in the case of manufactured goods.
+As early as 1930, in a note to the Economic Advisory Council, he doubted the intensity of the gain from specialization in the case of manufactured goods.
 While participating in the MacMillan Committee, he admitted that he no longer "believed in a very high degree of national specialisation" and refused to "abandon any industry which is unable, for the moment, to survive".
-He also criticised the static dimension of the theory of comparative advantage, which, in his view, by fixing comparative advantages definitively, led in practice to a waste of national resources.
+He also criticized the static dimension of the theory of comparative advantage, which, in his view, by fixing comparative advantages definitively, led in practice to a waste of national resources.

 In the Daily Mail of 13 March 1931, he called the assumption of perfect sectoral labour mobility "nonsense" since it states that a person made unemployed contributes to a reduction in the wage rate until he finds a job.
 But for Keynes, this change of job may involve costs (job search, training) and is not always possible.
 Generally speaking, for Keynes, the assumptions of full employment and automatic return to equilibrium discredit the theory of comparative advantage.

-In July 1933, he published an article in the New Statesman and Nation entitled National Self-Sufficiency, in which he criticised the argument of the specialisation of economies, which is the basis of free trade.
+In July 1933, he published an article in the New Statesman and Nation entitled National Self-Sufficiency, in which he criticized the argument of the specialization of economies, which is the basis of free trade.
 He thus proposed the search for a certain degree of self-sufficiency.
-Instead of the specialisation of economies advocated by the Ricardian theory of comparative advantage, he prefers the maintenance of a diversity of activities for nations.
+Instead of the specialization of economies advocated by the Ricardian theory of comparative advantage, he prefers the maintenance of a diversity of activities for nations.
 In it he refutes the principle of peacemaking trade.
 His vision of trade became that of a system where foreign capitalists compete for new markets.
 He defends the idea of producing on national soil when possible and reasonable and expresses sympathy for the advocates of protectionism.

 He notes in National Self-Sufficiency: